MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ## Platform

-Before you select a cloud scenario for your Java application, identify its platform type.
-Most Java applications use one of the following platform types:
+Before you select a cloud scenario for your Java application, identify its platform.
+Most Java applications use one of the following platforms:

 - [Spring Boot JAR applications](#spring-boot-jar-applications)
 - [Spring Cloud applications](#spring-cloud-applications)